 Loire Valley Facts

-- Firstly, the incredibly beautiful Loire Valley sits in an area of the world already well known for its great natural beauty.
+- The incredibly beautiful Loire Valley sits in an area of the world already well known for its abundance of natural beauty.
 That’s because the geological marvel formed roughly in what now constitutes the middle portion of the Loire River, in Europe.

-- That holds true due to the fact that it has been inhabited since at least the Middle Paleolithic period.
+- That holds true because the wonder has been inhabited since at least the Middle Paleolithic period.
 It also remains quite popular for its abundance of vineyards, fruit orchards, and vegetable fields.
-Furthermore, these actually line much of the length of the river.
+These actually line much of the length of the river.

-- However, the magnificent Loire Valley also remains known by other, less official names.
-That’s because many people often refer to it by such attention-grabbing titles as the Cradle of the French, and the Garden of France.
-Perhaps consequently, its long-standing role of importance in the region earned it a significant honor.
-In 2000, UNESCO added this marvel of geology as a World Heritage Site.
+- The magnificent Loire Valley also remains known by other, less official names, though.
+That’s because many people often refer to it by such attention-grabbing titles as the Cradle of the French, and the Garden of France, along with a few others.

 Loire Valley Geography and Climate

 The fabulous formation that man named the Loire Valley also impresses visitors for reasons other than its beauty.
 It also does so with its sheer physical size.
 This occurs because the massive vale comprises a significant portion of the entire area of the country.

 As a result of these myriad factors, the region within it remains comparatively mild throughout most of the year.
 In addition to the agricultural areas, numerous forests are also present.
-Indeed, the river flowing through the gorgeous Loire Valley roughly forms a demarcation line between the northern and southern climates.
+Indeed, the river flowing through the Loire Valley creates a unique boundary.

+That roughly forms a demarcation line between the northern and southern climates.
 Unfortunately, the temperature in the summer sometimes becomes uncomfortably high.
 However, cool breezes from the Atlantic Ocean often moderate these conditions.

 Loire Valley Historical Importance

-Starting at that time, the region became a strong focal point of tourism.
+Starting at that time, the Loire Valley became a strong focal point of tourism.
 In fact, the importance of the region to tourism was what formed a driving force behind the preservation of the area itself.
 This lovely location continues to astound the eye today.